CloudCannon/documentation/src/_docs/hosting/contact-forms.md

 #### `_to`
 {: .required}

 The address (or addresses) that CloudCannon sends the email to.
 Send the email to multiple addresses by separating them with commas.

+If a&nbsp;`_hook`&nbsp;is defined, this field will not be used.

 {% highlight html %}
 <input type="hidden" name="_to" value="contact@example.com">